By Ed Staskus

 He was a Boy Scout early on.
 Since his father was the police chief of their province, and since Antanas Smetona, the President of the country, was the Chief Scout, and since there were privileges provided to scout troops in schools by the Ministry of Education, my grandfather involved my father in scouting as soon as he grew to be of school age.

-I was a Boy Scout in Troop 311, the Cleveland, Ohio, troop my father became Scoutmaster of in the 1960s.
+As soon as i was old enough I found myself a Boy Scout in Troop 311, the Cleveland, Ohio, troop my father became Scoutmaster of in the 1960s.
 We wore official Boy Scouts of America neckerchiefs and carried unofficial small knives in scabbards on our belts.
 We often hiked on trails and through woods, although most of us were hapless with a compass, instead relying on pluck and stamina to find our way.

 Four out of five Lithuanians were farmers or lived in the country and camping was everyone’s favorite part of scouting.
-It’s what probably accounts for my father’s fondness for the outdoors and all the scout camps he was Scoutmaster at later on, after WW2.
+It’s what probably accounts for my father’s fondness for the outdoors and all the scout camps he was Scoutmaster at later on, after World War Two. and first fleeing to germany, immigrating to Canada, and finally relocationg in the Unted States.

 They weren’t all sun-kissed and starlit summer camps, either.